 - Arrange on a serving dish, sprinkle pecans over, and serve immediately.

 Recipe adapted from a recipe in Food and Wine by Jean-Georges Vongerichten.

 South Beach Diet / Low-Carb Diet Suggestions:

-Brussels sprouts, avocado, and pecans are all good choices for a low-glycemic or low-carb diet.
-Although this recipe would be approved for all phases of the South Beach Diet, avocados are a limited food and pecans also contain fat, so use portion control.
-But if you're having this for a Thanksgiving treat, this is so much better than many foods traditionally eaten that day, I wouldn't worry about it a bit.
+Brussels sprouts, avocado, and pecans are all good choices for a low-glycemic or low-carb diet so this Roasted Brussels with Avocados and Pecans is a perfect Thanksgiving treat for anyone who’s watching their carbs.
+Although this recipe would be approved for all phases of the South Beach Diet, avocados are a limited food and pecans also contain fat, so use portion control if you’re following South Beach.
+But if you’re having this for a Thanksgiving treat, this is so much better than many foods traditionally eaten that day, I wouldn’t worry about it a bit.